top of page

 • patient symptoms (severe, radiating pain)

-• the timing (day 2–4 post-extraction)
+• the timing (worsening pain on day 3-4 post-extraction)

-• visual examination of the socket
+• visual examination of the socket (and an empty socket without a blood clot is typical)

-• absence of pus or swelling
+• absence increasing swelling

 • exposed bone visible inside the socket